jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 This is the minimal recommended schema.
 The actual `payloads` table one uses could have more columns in it but it needs these columns and related DDL statements at a minimum.
 For instance one could add a `created_at` timestamp or other columns.

-### `enque`
+### `enqueue`

-Under the hood `enque` has seperate SQL statements for enqueing a batch and enqueing a single element.
+Under the hood `enqueue` has seperate SQL statements for enqueing a batch and enqueing a single element.
 The sql for enqeueing multiple elements is:

 ```sql
 INSERT INTO payloads (attempts, value)